Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/get-the-application-context.md

 # Get the Application Context

 In Android, you can retrieve the `android.app.Application` instance using the `MobileCore.getApplication()` API.
 The returned Application represents the base class which maintains the global application state.
+For more information, [Moble Core API Reference](using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md)

 {% tabs %}
 {% tab title="Android" %}